Kidnapped Mali politician, French aid worker and two Italians freed | Law-Order

 It was unclear whether or not a ransom was paid.
 The Malian government said in a statement that the release was obtained thanks to efforts by Mali security services, and international partners, but gave no further details.

 Cisse, 70, a popular politician who served as finance minister in the 1990s, was kidnapped by gunmen while campaigning for legislative elections in the northern region of Timbuktu in March.
-Petronin, 75, who ran a charity for malnourished and orphaned children, was abducted near the northern city of Gao in late 2016.
+Petronin, 75, who was known as France's last hostage held by jihadist militants, ran a charity for malnourished and orphaned children.
+She was abducted near the northern city of Gao in late 2016.

 ALSO READ